w3s7y/scientific-python/README.md

 * Work out how to enable display forwarding to allow matplotlib graphs to be forwarded back to the host.
 * Add some sample code to the image.
-* Add an additional container with a Pivotal Green Plum database

-## Sample
-I have included a very basic random generator and a python script which can be used to show a very small set of functionality.

 ## Examples
 ### Interactive Session